MeowcaTheoRange/Dizzy-AU/README.md

 Personality: Very outgoing and friendly.
 When he needs to be, though, he's commanding and can communicate well to those he manages.

 Where they stay or live: A very well-kept house.
 With a cat!
-Her name is Puss.
+Her name is Jan.

 Description: Silver.
 Y'know, that hedgehog from 200 years in the future.
 Well, in the Dizzy AU, nothing *ever* happens.